Max1Truc/blog/content/posts/klipad-dump.md

 ## Final thoughts

 This tablet is capable of user data encryption.
 However, using `rkdeveloptool`, anyone could change the system binary so that it saves your password in a file.
 Moreover, if you set a schema, it can easily be cracked, using [aplc] for example.
+I think I'm going to shred all the data I can on this tablet, and, if you've got a similar one, you should too.

-Next step will be to let Linux run on this tablet !
+Next step will be to let *GNU/* Linux run on this tablet !

 [root exploits]: https://hernan.de/blog/tailoring-cve-2019-2215-to-achieve-root/
 [kobol.io]: https://wiki.kobol.io/helios64/maskrom/